 Statistical analysis of various soil parameters

-The descriptive statistics analysis was done among soil parameters are depicted in table 1.
+The descriptive statistics analysis was done among soil parameters are depicted in Table 1.
 The mean value of pH (7.95) was noticed to be lower than the median value (7.98) and mode value (7.98), which was equal to the median value of the soil standard deviation of soil pH of ±0.23.
 The data of skewness was reported as negative (-1.33), and kurtosis was reported as positive (93.12).
 The median value of available nitrogen, phosphorus, potassium, and sulphur was found to be less than the mean value, and the SD of available nitrogen, phosphorus, potassium, and iron was found to be higher than the other parameters as mentioned in table 1.
-The correlation coefficients within soil parameters were also analyzed and are presented in table 2.
+The correlation coefficients within soil parameters were also analyzed and are presented in Table 2.
 It is observed that soil pH was negatively correlated with EC, phosphorus, potassium, and sulphur and positively correlated with organic carbon, and EC is weakly positively correlated with potassium.
 Nitrogen is highly and significantly positively correlated with organic carbon; that means the availability of nitrogen is highly dependent on organic carbon content and phosphorus is moderately correlated with organic carbon and nitrogen.